There are two stages to the application process to the Mathematics teacher Training Scholarships; the initial application and Assessment Centre.

 We recommend you read the ‘How to submit a successful application’ and ‘Writing a Successful Personal Statement’ articles before submitting your application.

-Once you have submitted your application, you will see a confirmation message to inform you that it has been successfully submitted and that the Scholarships Team will be in contact within 10 working days.
+Once you have submitted your application, you will see a confirmation message to inform you that it has been successfully submitted and that the Scholarships Team will be in contact within 10 working days (not including weekends or bank holidays).
 You will not receive an email confirmation.

 If you are successful at the initial application, you will be invited to the second selection stage; the Assessment Centre.
 The Assessment Centre comprises of the following three activities, which allow us to asses if you have the qualities that we are looking for: